DanHarries/tweety_pie/README.md

 # tweety_pie 🐦

-> Very simple tweet bot microservice for a private repo and side project i'm working on, hosted on IIS.
+> Very simple tweet bot microservice for a private repo and side project i'm working on, hosted on IIS, running as cron job.
 ---
 #### Written using: